 As per council regulations, we’ll also need to inform your neighbours that you plan on building a granny flat.
 It’s a good idea if you discuss this with them as well to make the process as smooth as possible (and let them know what an awesome job were doing).

 If there are cars that are usually kept on your street, they may need to be moved on some days to clear access for tradesmen or heavy machinery.

 When the areas clear, our surveyors mark the terrestrial boundaries and touch-points of where your granny flat will be built.
 At this stage we’ll also carry out any required excavation.

 Then we pour the supportive slab and erect the piers.
-These are the framework of the entire building, and once they’re in you’ll know exactly where your granny flat will stand.
+These are the framework of the entire building, showing you exactly where your granny flat will stand.
 You’ll also start to see its overall shape and layout.
 A termite barrier is also incorporated at ground level.

 What you need to know: Now that you have an exact view of where your granny flat will be on your block, you can start deciding where to put other backyard ornaments like your clothesline, storage shed, or garden.
 At this stage you’ll know exactly how much room you have available, so you can keep everything nicely spaced without interfering with the build.

 4. Frame Erection

 Next, we erect the key structure of your granny flat.
 We use industry-standard timber frames (or you can upgrade to steel if you’re feeling lavish) to set out the internal and external bearings.
 In laymen terms, this is the skeleton of your granny flat.

 Here you’ll start to notice the separation of different areas like the bedrooms and bathroom, as well as the height of the building.